Mufas61/reinforcement-learning/README.md

 Developed with the help of an already existing program: http://www.cs.cmu.edu/~awm/rlsim/

+## How to start the application

+The application comes with a gradle wrapper, which loads all dependencies and runs the application with the command:
+> sh gradlew run

 ## Q-Learning

 **Q(s,a) = Q(s,a) + &alpha; [r + &gamma; * Q(s',a') - Q(s,a)]**